open-guides/og-aws/README.md

 **July 2016: This is an early in-progress draft!**
 It’s our first attempt at assembling this information, so is certain to have omissions and errors.
 [**Please contribute**](CONTRIBUTING.md) by filing issues or PRs to comment, expand, correct, or otherwise improve it.
-This guide *open to contributions*, so unlike a blog, it can keep improving.
+This guide is *open to contributions*, so unlike a blog, it can keep improving.
 Like any open source effort, we combine efforts but also review ensure high quality.